ahgittin/license-audit-maven-plugin/README.md

   |     org.apache.maven:maven-model:jar:3.3.3 (compile, included, from org.apache.maven:maven-compat:3.3.3)
   |     org.apache.maven:maven-settings-builder:jar:3.3.3 (compile, included, detail below)
   |     ...
-  |   Dependent projects detail:
+  |   Dependencies pulled in here detail:
   |   +-org.apache.maven:maven-settings-builder:3.3.3
   |   |  ...
   :
 ```

-## Summary
+## Summary Tree View

-You can also create a summary tree showing info for test and optional dependencies,
+You can also create a **summary** tree giving one-line info for each dependency,
+merging the info of the detail tree so that all included dependencies are shown,
+each expanded only once, where it is pulled in.
+This example creates such a tree with all dependencies in scope at the root,
 including those which won't be bundled (test, provided, and runtime),
-without license information -- like `mvn dependency:tree` on steroids:
+without license information, and
+with info on optional dependencies in dependent projects:

     mvn org.heneveld.maven:license-audit-maven-plugin:report \
-        -Dlicense-audit.format=summary \
+        -Dformat=summary \
-        -Dlicense-audit.suppressLicenseInfo=true \
+        -DincludeDependencyScopes=all \
-        -Dlicense-audit.includeDependencyScopes=all \
+        -DsuppressLicenseInfo=true \
-        -Dlicense-audit.includeOptionalDependencies=true
+        -DlistUnusedNestedOptionalDependencies=true

+It's like `mvn dependency:tree` on steroids,
+much terser than *tree* (or *list*) but giving much of the same information
+once you know how to read it.
 The output looks like this:

 ```